Lisa Dorrian: Reward offered for information on 2005 murder

 "I always try to put myself in their shoes," said Joanne.

-"I try to do that because I think what is keeping them for telling us?
+"I try to do that because I think what is keeping them from telling us?
 What more could we do?
 We have put our souls on the line and in public for almost 18 years.

 "The person who killed Lisa, knew Lisa.
 The person who disposed of Lisa's body knew her, was with her that weekend.